spatie/pdf-to-image/README.md

 ## Usage

-Converting a pdf to an image is easy!
+Converting a pdf to an image is easy.

 ```php
 $pdf = new Spatie\PdfToImage\Pdf($pathToPdf);